 The 5 legal ways to collect phone numbers

 There are five legal ways to collect customer information.
-Luckily, they’re relatively easy to implement and lucrative.
+Luckily, they’re relatively easy to implement (and lucrative).
 These methods provide a completely free list of cell phone numbers that don’t breach consumer rights.

 - Include information about text messaging on your Terms and Conditions page

-- Provide the option for customers to “opt-in/opt-out” easily
+- Provide the option for customers to “opt in/opt out” easily

 1. Use your company website

-Many companies will offer a free eBook or a discount in exchange for contact information.
-By offering added value your customers are interested in, you’ll be able to gather their mobile information and use it for marketing purposes.
+Many companies offer a free eBook or a discount in exchange for contact information.
+By offering added value that your customers are interested in, you’ll be able to gather their mobile information and use it for marketing purposes.